Volunteers prepare for Way of the Cross procession in Chicago's Pilsen community

 "I think there's a connection between an immigrant community that's had to suffer a lot - coming across the border, looking for jobs, not having documents and things like that," he said, "I think it associated with that suffering of Jesus."

-Volunteers have dedicated countless hours of their time for the big day – and for many participating, it goes beyond religion.
+Volunteers have dedicated countless hours of their time, and it goes beyond religion for many participating.

 "I'm not Catholic," said volunteer Edwin Molina.
 "I don't follow any religions."

-But Molina is still taking part in the procession – for the first time this year.
+But Molina is still participating in the procession for the first time this year.

 "This is all about friendship," he said.
 "This is all about community."

-For coordinator Nellie Quintana, and for the over 100 volunteers, it is also about reaching out to those in need.
+For coordinator Nellie Quintana and the over 100 volunteers, it is also about reaching out to those in need.

 "Giving hope to these mothers that have had losses of their children due to violence, or young adults becoming involved in gang violence," said Quintana.
 "It really touches people's hearts.
 As you're walking down, processing on 18th Street - the silence that you hear, the prayers of everybody praying as one - I think it's very powerful."